benjaminkott/bootstrap_package/Documentation/Configuration/ImageRendering/Index.rst

 Image variants are used to represent the breakpoints of the design.
 These variants have to be defined according the definitions in the style sheet.
-Bootstrap Package defines this variants by default:
+Bootstrap Package defines these variants by default:

 .. code-block:: typoscript